Pinpoint tests of suspension

 No

-Move to G8
+Go to G8

-G8: FITTING THE INSTALLATION POSITION
+G8: ADJUSTING THE INSTALLATION POSITION

-1 Mark the position of maximum runout on the tire and on the wheel.
-Depressurize the tire and turn it 180 degrees (half turn) regarding the wheel.
+1Mark the position of maximum runout on the tire and on the wheel.
+Release the pressure in the tire and rotate it 180 degrees (half a turn) relative to the wheel.
 Inflate the tire and measure the runout.

 • Are the wheels and tires balanced?